Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Connectivity Management

-\textcite{bojovic2011supervised} proposed a cognitive \ac{AP} selection scheme, where a station selects an \ac{AP} that is expected to yield the best throughput according to past experienced performance.
-The scheme belongs to the family of supervised learning techniques and uses an \ac{MFNN} to learn the correlation between the observed environmental condition (e.g., \ac{SNR}, probability of failure, beacon delay) and the obtained performance (i.e., throughput).
-The authors performed an experimental performance evaluation in an 802.11 testbed and showed that the proposed approach effectively outperforms legacy \ac{AP} selection strategies in a variety of scenarios.
-A similar approach of predicting future performance for the sake of \ac{AP} selection is followed also in~\cite{liu2010cognitive, karaca2016loadaware}.
+\textcite{bojovic2011supervised} propose a cognitive \ac{AP} selection scheme, where a station selects an \ac{AP} that is expected to yield the best throughput according to past experienced performance.
+The scheme belongs to the \ac{SL} family and uses a \ac{MFNN} to learn the correlation between the observed environmental condition (e.g., \ac{SNR}, probability of failure, beacon delay) and the obtained performance (i.e., throughput).
+The results from an 802.11 testbed show that the approach effectively outperforms legacy \ac{AP} selection strategies in a variety of scenarios. \textcite{liu2010cognitive, karaca2016loadaware} use a similar approach of predicting performance under \ac{AP} selection constraints.

-An interesting scheme of user-to-multiple AP association was presented in~\cite{dinh2021distributed}.
-The authors proposed two distributed association methods based on Deep Q-Learning (DQL), where a station learns its best set of APs to be connected \textit{i)} solely using local knowledge of the wireless environment and \textit{ii)} with limited feedback from AP.
+An interesting \ac{RL}-based scheme of user-to-multiple AP association is presented by~\textcite{dinh2021distributed}.
+Two distributed association methods based on \ac{DQL} enable stations to learn their best set of APs to connect to, using only local knowledge of the wireless environment or with a limited feedback from the APs.
 Note that each device is equipped with multiple wireless interfaces.
-The objective is to maximize the long-term sum-rate subject to multiple constraints (i.e., AP load or application QoS constraints).
-The numerical evaluation revealed that the proposed algorithms improve targeted objectives and enhance fairness among applications.
+The objective is to maximize the long-term sum-rate subject to multiple constraints (e.g., AP load or application QoS constraints).
+A numerical evaluation reveals that the algorithms improve the targeted objectives and enhance fairness among applications.

-A centralized approach was proposed by \textcite{kafi2019online}.
-Specifically, they proposed an \ac{RL}-based client-\ac{AP} association algorithm to enhance the aggregated throughput in dense WiFi networks and hence satisfaction of users.
-The Q-learning-based algorithm is deployed centrally in an \ac{SDN}-controller and controls the actual associations of new users as well as performs re-associations of connected stations.
-As the authors demonstrated through simulations, their approach outperforms the standard 802.11 association procedure when the distribution of users is not uniform and performs similarly when it is uniform.
+A centralized approach is proposed by \textcite{kafi2019online}: an \ac{RL}-based client-\ac{AP} association algorithm to enhance the aggregated throughput in dense Wi-Fi networks.
+The Q-learning-based algorithm is deployed centrally in an \ac{SDN}-controller and controls the associations of new users, as well as performs re-associations of connected stations.
+As simulation results show, the approach outperforms the standard 802.11 association procedure when the distribution of users is not uniform and performs similarly when it is uniform.